mui/toolpad/CONTRIBUTING.md

    1. Replace `<your-local-toolpad-monorepo>` with the path to the toolpad monorepo on your file system.
 Make sure to keep `portal:`.

-   1. In order to use `portal:` dependencies, we will need to use pnpm 2.
+   1. In order to use `portal:` dependencies, we will need to use yarn 2.
 So start by running

       ```bash
-      pnpm set version berry
+      yarn set version berry
       ```

-      and add to the `.pnpmrc.yml`:
+      and add to the `.yarnrc.yml`:

       ```yaml
       nodeLinker: node-modules